spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

 }
 ```

 This makes looking up a recipe very concise: `DB.get("snow golem")`.
 There can be an issue with using the dictionary lookup alone though.
-Let's say that due to an ASR error the parsed slot isn't a full match for `snow golem` , but it is something like `sow golem`.
+Let's say that due to an ASR error the parsed slot isn't a full match for `snow golem`, but it is something like `sow golem`.
 A simple dictionary lookup will not be able to resolve those slots.
 However, there is a method that we can add to deal with small errors like that.
-This method is called [fuzzy matching](<https://en.wikipedia.org/wiki/Fuzzy_matching_(computer-assisted_translation)#:~:text=Fuzzy%20matching%20is%20a%20technique,a%20database%20of%20previous%20translations.>) and based on similarity between `snow golem` and `sow golem` we can make sure that the latter resolves to the actual entity.
+This method is called [fuzzy matching](<https://en.wikipedia.org/wiki/Fuzzy_matching_(computer-assisted_translation)#:~:text=Fuzzy%20matching%20is%20a%20technique,a%20database%20of%20previous%20translations.>), and based on the similarity between `snow golem` and `sow golem` we can make sure that the latter resolves to the actual entity.
 In this tutorial, we will use the python library `fuzzywuzzy` to make these matches.
 Below is the way it is used in the tutorial repository.

 ```python
 from fuzzywuzzy import process